Internet-of-People/iop-profile-server/INSTALLATION.md

 [Win32 OpenSSL Installation Project website](https://slproweb.com/products/Win32OpenSSL.html).

-## Download Profile Server
+## Download Profile Server Source Codes

 If you are familiar with GIT and GitHub, you will probably know what to do.
-Id you are not familiar with it, simply go to the [Main Page](https://github.com/Fermat-ORG/iop-profile-server/) of the repository and click the *Clone and download* green button on the right side.
+If you are not familiar with it, simply go to the [Main Page](https://github.com/Fermat-ORG/iop-profile-server/) of the repository and click the *Clone and download* green button on the right side.
 Then click the *Download ZIP* link and save the file on your disk.
 Unzip the file to any folder of your choice.
 This folder will be called `$InstDir` in the text below.

 ## Build Profile Server